pigstake/my-11ty-folio/posts/ridwell-member-signup.md

       srcset=''
       alt='Figma screenshot of design work'
     />
-    <p>Redesigning the subscription experience using a new visual langauge provided opportunities to improve accessibility and maintainability in the codebase.</p>
+    <p>Redesigning the subscription experience using a new visual language provided opportunities to improve accessibility and maintainability in the codebase.</p>
   </section>
   <section>
     <img